 Empowering Communities programme

-The meeting mix will include area and individual ward based events - the latter being where the residents and ward councillors will determine the agenda, providing a more relaxed and intimate environment to discuss what's going on in the immediate neighbourhood so everyone feels they can contribute.
+The meeting mix will include area and individual ward based events, the latter being where the residents and ward councillors will determine the agenda, providing a more relaxed and intimate environment in which to discuss what is going on in the immediate neighbourhood, where everyone feels they can contribute.

 Southwark will be divided into five new areas (see map).
 Multi-ward meetings will take place twice a year for funding presentations and announcing decisions.
-In each area, a Councillor will be a community champion and will chair these meetings ensuring these larger meetings operate effectively.
+In each area a Councillor will be a community champion, and will chair these meetings ensuring that these larger forums operate effectively.

-Residents who are used to community councils, may find that their addresses are now in a different area and should check the Empowering Communities programme map, where they'll also find local meeting dates and general information.
-If they're already on our contacts lists, they'll automatically be receiving this information.
+Residents who are used to Community Councils, may find that their addresses are now in a different area, and should check the map, or on the web page at xxxxx, where they will also find local meeting dates and general information.
+If they are already on our contacts lists, they will be receiving this information automatically.

-A new fund is being created to allow communities hold their own events, increasing opportunities to address specific local issues.
+A new fund will be created to allow communities hold their own events, increasing opportunities to address specific local issues.
 Groups and individuals may apply for a share from the total pot available, which is £20,000 per year for the whole borough.
-During the first year of the fund, there will be two funding application periods - October 2019 and January 2020 - after which they will be on a quarterly basis.
+During the first year of the fund, there will be two funding application periods; October 2019 and January 2020, after which they will be on a quarterly basis.
 Decisions for applications will be recommended for approval by a panel of Community Champions.